mwestera/bertology/README.md

 # Bert Attention Maps #

+Motivation: visualizing BERT's attention per head (as in https://github.com/jessevig/bertviz) is too much data for a human mind to comprehend.
+This is an attempt at distilling more global but still interpretable patterns from BERT.
+It does so primarily by averaging over attention heads, and by lumping certain tokens together into interesting groups (e.g., subject vs. object).

 The file main.py does the following:

 1. apply BERT to the data (code from pytorch_pretrained_bert with modifications from bertviz),
-2. extract attention weights,
+2. extract either gradients or attention weights,
-3. use these to compute a global measure of, let's say, "information flow" between (groups of) tokens (3 possible methods: PAT, MAT and CMAT, see below)
-4. create a number of plots of this global measure across potentially multiple experimental conditions.
+3. process these in a certain way, e.g., averaging across attention heads, layers and/or token groups,
+4. plot the result, potentially comparing multiple experimental conditions defined in the input data file.

 To run this code with default settings and example data, do: